-Bulgaria: After 17 ATM robberies, police steps up hunt for culprits
+Bulgaria: After 17 ATM robberies, police step up hunt for culprits

-A gang of gangsters in Bulgaria has robbed a total of 17 automatic teller machines since the beginning of 2017.
-The police is conducting a nation-wide search and has asked the public for help.
+A group of gangsters in Bulgaria has robbed a total of 17 automatic teller machines since the beginning of 2017.
+Police are conducting a nationwide search and have asked the public for help.

 Bulgarian television channels showed pictures of three men, who are the main suspects.
 They are 35 to 41 years old.
 The police only released their initials, while warning the public.
-The main were dangerous and most likely armed, it said in a statement.
-Therefore anyone who knew about the location of the suspects was asked to call the police, using the phone number 112.
+The men were dangerous and most likely armed, it said in a statement.
+Anyone who knew about the whereabouts of the suspects was asked to call the police, using the phone number 112.

-Bulgarian National Television (BNT) reported, two persons had already been arrested, one of them in the town of Pernik.
+Bulgarian National Television (BNT) reported that two people had already been arrested, one of them in the town of Pernik.
 The two men detained are part of the gang, according to the police.
 But the search for the three suspects on the pictures released last night continues today.

 As it turns out, the robbers used compressed air to burst an ATM in the village of Sapareva Banya during their latest heist on Wednesday night.
 The gang seems to be concentrating on teller machines located in Western Bulgaria.